-Today is the 50th anniversary of Earth Day, a global movement that seeks to raise awareness of the impact pollution and environmental damage are having on our planet’s health.
+Today is Earth Day, a global movement that seeks to raise awareness of the impact pollution and environmental damage are having on our planet’s health.

-The good news is that, though we find ourselves celebrating this year’s event from the confines of a nationwide lockdown, there are little green steps we can all take during quarantine to contribute to a cleaner future.
+The good news is that, though we find ourselves celebrating this year’s event from the confines of a lingering lockdown, there are little green steps we can all take to contribute to a cleaner future.

 Did you know that the average person produces over two kilograms of rubbish a day?
 Unfortunately, some of that ends up as litter.
 This is hugely problematic in that much of this waste contains plastic and other substances that do not degrade easily.
 It’s an ugly blight on our environment that can be a threat to wildlife and children.
 It also costs a lot to clean up.